boldbi/boldbi-kubernetes/docs/FAQ/how-to-migrate-bold-bi-pv-to-azure-blob-storage.md

 ```sh
 helm upgrade boldbi boldbi/boldbi -f <my-values.yaml> -n bold-services
 ```
-`Note:` After upgrading Bold BI with OCI storage values using the Helm chart, the bi-web and bi-api services may temporarily become unavailable.
+`Note:` After upgrading Bold BI with Azure Blob storage values using the Helm chart, the bi-web and bi-api services may temporarily become unavailable.
 This is expected behavior; you can proceed with the next step.

 ## 6. Access the idp-web Pod
 Verify pods are running and open a shell into the **idp-web** pod: